adback-anti-adblock-solution/adback-wordpress-lite/adback-solution-to-adblock-lite/README.txt

 2) Connect to your WordPress interface in admin mode and go to the “Plugins” tab and “Add new”.
 Then click on “Upload Plugin” at the top of the page

 3) You can upload from your computer the AdBack plugin recently downloaded by clicking on “choose file”.
-Choose the zip folder “adback-solution-to-adblock.zip”
+Choose the zip folder “adback-solution-to-adblock-lite.zip”

 4) Once the document selected, click on “Install now”.
 WordPress will install the plugin.
 Once installed, click on “Activate Plugin”